 The idea is the first part of your ladder is built with baby steps so that you have access to some amount of cash each year.

-There is no “best” strategy – it’s about picking the strategy that’s appropriate for you based on how frequently you’ll want access to the cash and what you’re trying to save money for.
+There is no “best” strategy – it’s about picking the strategy that’s appropriate for you based on how frequently you’ll want access to your cash and what you’re trying to save money for.
 Here are some general tips:

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!